Over 40 ideas for keeping kids entertained indoors in Abu Dhabi

 - Exploring the UAE outdoors in the winter

 Save this for later

-This post has been compiled by our editor Keri, a travel writer and mum of three based in Abu Dhabi with nine UAE summers with kids under her belt.
+This post has been compiled by our editor Keri, a travel writer and mum of three based in Abu Dhabi with a decade of UAE summers with kids under her belt.
 You can see more of her UAE and overseas adventures on her personal blog Our Globetrotters and on Instagram.
-Updated for 2021 by our contributing writer Lynette Fortey-Burnett.
+Updated for the current year by our contributing writer Lynette Fortey-Burnett.